 Signature of applicant making this application or applicant’s legal practitioner

-This application will be heard by ......................................................at [address of Court] at ..........................*a.m./*p.m. on ...........................
+This application will be heard by a *judge/*master at the time, on the date and in the place specified in the attached listing notification.

 B. NOTICE TO RESPONDENT(S) (IF ANY)